 Senior Executive Service (SES)

-Certain positions are classified as Senior Executive Service, and those salaries are assigned differently.
-Learn more about SES on the Office of Personnel Management website.
+Certain leadership positions with the Executive Office for United States Trustees are classified in the SES.
+Learn more about the SES on the Office of Personnel Management website.

 Employment Opportunities as Panel and Standing Trustees